pkgforge-dev/Warp-AppImage/README.md

 ## Known quirks

-- QR code camera scanning doesn't work.
+- QR code camera scanning doesn't work for the receiver.
   Application requires the freedesktop camera portal for scanning the QR code.
 Old distros don't have this and some new ones, but it doesn't work even on distros which have it.
   I don't see a solution for this.
 Workaround is to simply type the code manually.
 - If portable `.config` and/or `.home` directory is used, app fails to detect `XDG_DOWNLOAD_DIR` when receiving the file.